AUSAXS/AUSAXS/README.md

  * [ ] General: Determine where hydration_atoms should be stored.
 The Protein class seems like the best choice.
  * [ ] Atom: Const uid
  * [ ] Constants: Rethink how to determine charge densities for arbitrary ligands
- * [x] Try to derive an analytical solution of the chi2 problem.
-Differentiate chi2 with respect to each variable, and set each expression equal to zero.
-As long as it's not an iterative equation, it should be good.

 # Stuff to consider
 ## Compiler flags: